 If so, they may be discouraging you from filing for bankruptcy.
 They may say that bankruptcy will negatively impact your credit score for years.
 Or, they will promise to handle your debt better.
 Do not let these companies scare you away from any other options.
 Take time to consider all of your options!
 You may find that bankruptcy could be better option for you.
 Remember, credit card companies and their affiliates have an investment in keeping you away from bankruptcy – they want to continue to get paid.

 While bankruptcy may seem like a scary endeavor, it is a viable option to reduce or eliminate your debt.
 Bankruptcy will function differently depending on which chapter you file under.
 The most commonly used chapters are Chapter 7 and Chapter 13.
 Each chapter will either allow you to discharge or come up with a repayment plan to pay off a smaller portion of your debt.
 Your attorney will go over which debts will be considered unsecured or secured, and the types of debts that will not be able to be discharged.

 Bankruptcy and debt settlement are not the only options available for handling your debt.
-So, if you would like more information as to which options will work best for you, schedule a consultation today.
+So, if you would like more information as to which options will work best for you, SCHEDULE A PHONE CONSULTATION today.